radify/calstats.js/README.md

 # calstats.js

-NodeJS tool that can generate statistics from a calendar by parsing [tags].
+JavaScript tool that can generate statistics for calendars by parsing `[tags]`.
 Provides:

 * Amount of time spent on each client
 * Detailed breakdown of tasks within projects